Technical Overview

 The Total Value Locked (TVL) of a campaign on Merkl represents the total value of eligible assets for the campaigns on the opportunity.
 This reflects only the assets that meet the campaign's eligibility criteria, for example:

-In these cases, Merkl may initially approximate the TVL and requires an engine compute to display the accurate TVL for the campaign.
+In these cases, Merkl may initially approximate the TVL and requires an engine computation to display the accurate TVL for the campaign.
 As such, the TVL may not be accurate at launch for newly created campaigns.
-In some situations also, the TVL might be over or underestimated due to approximations for computational simplicity or because exact computing logic has not yet been implemented.
+In some situations, the TVL might also be over- or underestimated due to approximations made for computational efficiency or because exact computing logic has not yet been implemented.

 Overall, the TVL serves as a key indicator of the market or pool's size and liquidity depth.